susmita022/NewsTastic/README.md

 # NewsTastic
-Its a news website made using HTML, CSS, Bootstrap,Javascript and concepts of AJAX.
+Its a responsive news website made using HTML, CSS, Bootstrap,Javascript and concepts of AJAX.